Dave Aronberg: Florida Senate

-Domestic Security
+Domestic security

 As Chairman of the Florida Senate’s Military Affairs and Domestic Security Committee, Aronberg led a rewrite of Florida's port security law to better protect Floridians from terrorist threats.
 Aronberg’s 2009 bill, signed into law by Florida Governor Charlie Crist at a bill signing ceremony at Fort Lauderdale’s Port Everglades, matched Florida security law to the federal requirements.
 The bill received unanimous support from labor unions and maritime businesses, leading the Associated Industries of Florida’s Maritime Council to name Aronberg as “Legislator of the Year” for his work to improve port security while expanding Florida’s global position as a leading exporter.

-Public Safety & Criminal Justice
+Public safety and criminal justice

-Opioid Abuse
+Opioid abuse

 When Aronberg was elected to the Florida Senate in 2002, he followed up on his investigation of Purdue Pharma by calling attention to the growing opioid crisis.
 In 2010, the Florida legislature enacted legislation co-sponsored by Aronberg to regulate the pain clinic industry and to limit the dispensing of narcotics such as oxycodone.

-Anti-Looting
+Anti-looting

 In 2007, he was successful in passing an anti-looting law that increased penalties for specific thefts and burglaries committed after the Governor has declared a state of emergency.

-Gang Violence
+Gang violence

 During 2007 and 2008, Aronberg pushed the Legislature to pass tough anti-gang legislation.
 The language in Aronberg's proposal, which was enacted into law in 2008, increased penalties for habitual offenders convicted of gang-related crimes and stiffened sanctions for witness tampering and harassment.
 The legislation also banned gang members from possessing bulletproof vests during the commission of a crime.

-Sexual Violence
+Sexual violence

 Aronberg sponsored a bill to eliminate the statute of limitations for child victims of sexual abuse.
 His bill, SB 870, passed both the House and Senate unanimously and was signed into law by Governor Crist.
 The Florida Coalition Against Sexual Violence named Aronberg its “Legislator of Year” of 2010.

-Consumer Protection & Privacy Rights
+Consumer protection and privacy rights

-Regulating the Credit Counseling Industry
+Regulating the credit counseling industry

 In 2004, Aronberg sponsored Florida’s Credit Counseling Services Bill (SB 2682), which limited the fees credit counseling and debt repair companies could charge consumers.

-Video Voyeurism
+Video voyeurism

 In 2004, Aronberg proposed a bill to make video voyeurism a crime in Florida, which included the taking as well as the dissemination of the images.

-Florida Attorney General Candidacy
+Florida Attorney General candidacy

 In 2010, Aronberg made a bid for the office of Attorney General of Florida.
 Aronberg was unsuccessful in the primary.